 Audience Segmentation

 Unlike static ads, which are less customizable, dynamic ads allow you to target different audience groups.
-You can segment the audience into different groups based on demographics, interests, and behaviours.
+You can segment the audience into different groups based on demographics, interests, and behaviors.
 This will enable you to create more personalized dynamic ads that resonate with each segment.

 Test Different Variations

-Dynamic ads allow you to advertise different ad creatives.
+Dynamic ads allow you to advertise on different ad creatives.
 This experimentation can help find the most relevant ad for your user.
 You can experiment with different ad assets like ad copy, images, ad format, etc, and determine which combinations deliver the best results.

 Scalable Personalization